What is hepatitis B?

 - Unprotected sex with an infected person

 Babies may also get the disease if their mother has the virus.
 Infected children can spread the virus to other children if they play together often or if a child has many scrapes or cuts.
-Body fluids need to come in contact to spread it, however, so just playing next to a friend will not give someone hepatitis B.
+But body fluids need to come in contact to spread the virus.
+So just playing next to a friend will not give someone hepatitis B.

 Who is at risk for hepatitis B?